 Felling at Longwood Noss plantation

 Longwood is an ancient oak woodland with an industrial past on the edge of the river Dart between Kingswear and Galmpton.
 In the 1940’s a commercial plantation was added of larch and Douglas fir, called Noss plantation.
-Over the last 70 odd years this plantation has been managed for its timber and has now reached an age where it should be harvested.
-The National Trust will be taking on this work over the winter months.
+Over the last 70 odd years this plantation has been managed for its timber, and over the last winter these trees have been felled.

-We will be using this opportunity, once the felling is completed, to establish deciduous broadleaf woodland on the site.
+We've taken this opportunity to allow this woodland to establish as a non-commercial woodland consisting of a mixture of native tree species.
 Where possible we will be allowing natural regeneration to occur but may need to undertake some planting and bramble control to ensure woodland cover.

 The oak in Longwood was historically managed as a means to produce charcoal and the bark was used in the leather tannin process.
 Since the industrial revolution the woodland has largely been left to its own devices, apart from occasional ride management and fires.
 As such it is a haven for wildlife and a beautiful area to walk on the banks of the river Dart.

-We are aware that this work will have an impact on the area both visually and in the short term to access to footpaths in the woods, however the long-term benefits to wildlife and the habitat as a whole will far outweigh this.
+We are aware that this work has had an impact on the area both visually and in the short term to access to footpaths in the woods, however the long-term benefits to wildlife and the habitat as a whole will far outweigh this.

-If you have any further questions, please contact the Countryside Ranger Team by emailing firstname.lastname@example.org.
+If you have any questions, please contact the Countryside Ranger Team by emailing firstname.lastname@example.org.